tannerdolby/tannerdolby/README.md

 # Hello friends

 I like to write code and build things for the web.
+I'm currently focused on accessibility and optimizing page performance.

 You can reach me at dolb.tanner@gmail.com or from any of the links below.